polazarus/ocamlyices/README.markdown

         ./configure
         make

-    Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the OCamlyices library
+    Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the OCamlyices library.

-3. Install the library using ocamlfind's (Findlib) default destination directory:
+3. Install the library using ocamlfind's (Findlib) default destination
+    directory:

         make install